Kate Canales

 Kate Canales headshot

-Kate Canales is a Professor of Practice and the Department Chair in the Department of Design at UT’s School of Design and Creative Technologies.
-In this role she oversees strategy, operations, governance, curriculum and experience design for all four design degrees (B.A., B.F.A., M.A. and M.F.A.) as well as the Center for Integrated Design, which offers design coursework to hundreds of non-design majors each year.
-She joined UT in the summer of 2018.
+Kate Canales is a Professor of Practice in the Department of Design in the School of Design and Creative Technologies at The University of Texas at Austin, where she has been a member of the faculty since 2018.
+She is a founding leader of the school and previously served as Department Chair, overseeing strategy, operations, curriculum, and faculty governance for the department’s undergraduate and graduate programs (B.A., B.F.A., M.A. and M.F.A.), as well as the Center for Integrated Design, which provides design education to hundreds of non-design majors each year.

 Contact Information